 Tarps – This is huge for maintenance.
 Most community gardens are time energy intensive.
 By spending energy up front on tarps (including the carbon inputs) we save massive energy over time.
 A few hours of weeding each year is all it needs.
 The orchard will also need pruning and training, mowing, and harvesting (which is the fun part!)

 Trio – Disease is a big issue in the fruit tree world.
 We space varieties and species far apart to limit the spread of disease, or the chance that disease could take one tree but not another which is more resistant to that strain.
 Also these trees have a Nitrogen fixing Black Locust between them for a timed release of nitrogen which is bio-available to the fruit trees as we cut back the locusts.
 The pattern here is (N)itrogen Fixer, (A)pple, (P)each or other fruit tree – Hence trios with the name of NAP.

-Support Plants – we are creating small plant communities in a place that was formerlay a home or just grass.
+Support Plants – we are creating small plant communities in a place that was formerly a home or simply grass.
 There are infinite connections possible even on a small 50’x100’ plot of land.
-To ensure the fruit trees have what they need to support themselves and ward off pests who want to eat our food, we place a complex palette of plants in each orchard to provide for predatory wasps, nutrient needs, pollinators, and other critical ecosystem functions.
+To ensure the fruit trees have what they need to support themselves and ward off pests who want to eat our food, we place a complex palette of plants in each orchard to provide for predatory wasps, tree nutrient needs, pollinators, and other critical ecosystem functions.

 Whole Site Design and Master Plans

 I have been doing Master Plans for 4 years and it is my favorite work.
 The ability to dig deep into all the systems acting on a site, and match the needs of the land with the needs of the people guiding the evolution of a site is deeply settling.
 Knowing that the things I recommend are truly good ideas for the land and not just cookie cutter, fun Permaculture tricks is very satisfying.